The Abicana webstore

 3. Conjugation: part-ido/a/os/as

-The perfect tense of most intransitive and reflexive verbs are made by combining the present tense of ser with a perfect participle.
+The perfect tense is made by combining the present of haber with the masculine singular form of the perfect participle.

 3.7 Pluperfect